tttardigrado/goadt/README.md

 func NewNone[A any](   ) Opt[A] { return None[A]{      } }
 ```

 Now, let's see how to use it.
-In most functional programming languages (like Haskell, Ocaml and SML) ADTs can be combined with `pattern matching`, but, unfortunately, go does not have that feature.
+In most functional programming languages (like Haskell, Ocaml and SML) ADTs can be used with `pattern matching`, but, unfortunately, go does not have that feature.
 The closest analog is a `type switch`.

 ```haskell
 -- haskell